Masterxhen/music-lib/README.md

-### :fire: Quasar Project for Codestack IT Solutions and Training Services From Native to FullStack Web Developer #crashcourse batch 3 :fire
+### :fire: Quasar Project for Codestack IT Solutions and Training Services From Native to FullStack Web Developer #crashcourse batch 3 :fire:
 # Music List Application (musiclib)
 A Music List Application that updates real time